-The reasoning is that children's chest cartilages are still soft, flexible, and growing.
+The reasoning is that children's chest cartilages is still soft, flexible, and growing.

 It is critically important for parents to check the posture of their kid frequently.

-Usually, kids who suffer from pectus excavatum and have a bad posture experience chest and back pain first.
+Usually, kids who suffer from pectus excavatum and bad posture, experience chest and back pain first.

 Their ache is related to their caved-in chest conditions, but they aren't aware of that.